Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 - [ ] GIAB single finishes and differences to current master branch have been investigated (using [PipeEval](https://github.com/Clinical-Genomics-Lund/PipeEval))
 - [ ] GIAB trio finishes and differences to current master branch have been investigated
 - [ ] Seracare sample finishes and differences to current master branch have been investigated
-- [ ] Output from changes processes have been inspected (i.e. in the work folder)
+- [ ] Output from processes with altered code have been inspected (i.e. in the work folder: .command.sh, .command.log, .command.err and result files)
 - [ ] All three samples can be loaded into Scout
 - [ ] At least one other person has reviewed and approved my code
 - [ ] I have made corresponding changes to the documentation (software versions, etc.)